Kal-a11y/beat-box-office/README.md

 ## Description

 This is a simple web app to help find a movie to watch or a game to play.
-Just click one of the genres and the app will generate a list of movies or games.
+Just click one of the movie genres or game categories and the app will generate a list of movies or games.

 ## Table of Contents